Skip to main content Skip to navigation

 Material to sample:

-Submit four five-inch cuttings from the diseased limb(s) including young woody tissue, leaves, and FRUIT STEMS.
+Submit four five-inch cuttings from the diseased limb(s) including young woody tissue (pencil size previous season wood), leaves and fruit stems.

 Where to sample: